-The following are some characteristics of a positive school climate.
+The following are some characteristics of a positive school climate:

-- Students, staff members, and parents/guardians feel safe, and are safe, included, and accepted. - All members of the school community demonstrate respect, fairness, and kindness in their interactions, building healthy relationships free from discrimination and harassment. - Students are encouraged and given support to be positive leaders and role models in their school community. - Open and ongoing dialogue takes place between the Principal, staff members, parents/guardians, and students with all partners actively engaged. - The learning environment, instructional materials, and teaching and assessment strategies reflect the diversity of all learners. - Every student is inspired and given support to succeed in an environment of high expectations. - Bullying prevention and awareness-raising strategies for students and staff are reinforced through curriculum-linked programs. - Students, staff members, parents/guardians, visitors and community members are responsible for promoting a safe, inclusive and accepting school climate by developing an awareness of bullying, reporting incidents of bullying, supporting the school through Catholic School Council bullying prevention initiatives, and communicating an understanding of the factors that contribute to a safe, inclusive, and accepting school climate.
+- Students, staff members, and parents/guardians feel safe, and are safe, included, accepted and experience a sense of belonging in their community. - All members of the school community demonstrate respect, fairness, and kindness in their interactions, building healthy relationships free from discrimination and harassment. - Students are encouraged and given support to be positive leaders and role models in their school community. - Open and ongoing dialogue takes place between the Principal, staff members, parents/guardians, and students with all partners actively engaged. - The learning environment, instructional materials, and teaching and assessment strategies reflect the diversity of all learners. - Every student is inspired and given support to succeed in an environment of high expectations. - Bullying prevention and awareness-raising strategies for students and staff are reinforced through curriculum-linked programs. - Students, staff members, parents/guardians, visitors and community members are responsible for promoting a safe, inclusive and accepting school climate by developing an awareness of bullying, reporting incidents of bullying, supporting the school through Catholic School Council bullying prevention initiatives, and communicating an understanding of the factors that contribute to a safe, inclusive, and accepting school climate.